 - Can forecast capacity requirements to control costs.

 Reserved capacity offers significant savings compared to provisioned capacity, typically about 54% for a one-year term and 77% for a three-year term.
 You will be charged a one-time upfront fee plus an hourly fee for each hour during the term based on the amount of DynamoDB reserved capacity you purchase.
 Partial upfront payment option provides the best effective hourly price and balances the reserved capacity payments between upfront and hourly.

 How to purchase reserved capacity

-You can purchase up to one million reserved capacity units using the AWS Management Console.
-If you need additional reserved capacity, complete the service limit increase form and provide additional information regarding your use case.
+You can purchase up to a combined one million reserved capacity units for write capacity units (WCUs) and read capacity units (RCUs) using the AWS Management Console.
+If you want to purchase more than 1,000,000 provisioned capacity units in a single purchase, or have active reserved capacity and want to purchase additional reserved capacity that would result in more than 1,000,000 active provisioned capacity units, complete the service limit increase form and provide additional information regarding your use case.